13 Tactics to Increase Ecommerce Sales

 Last, but not least, run promotions on your site!
 Discounts are a great way to convert customers.
 Make them an offer they can’t refuse.

-Contrary to popular belief, discounting you products does not equate discounting your brand.
-You should heave a healthy and full promotional calendar.
+Contrary to popular belief, discounting your products doesn’t equate to discounting your brand.
+You should have a healthy and full promotional calendar.

-We like a tool called GetSiteControl for running onsite promotions.
-It’s an easy way to message promotions through popups and notifications throughout your site.
+We like the GetSiteControl tool for performing onsite promotions.
+It’s a simple way to send promotions via pop-ups and notifications throughout your website.

-What growth tips to you have?
+What sales-boosting tips do you have?
 Leave a comment to let us know!